roddhjav/apparmor.d/docs/development/index.md

 #### Rule :material-numeric-1-circle: - Mandatory Access Control

-:   As these are mandatory access control policies only what is explicitly required
+:   As these are mandatory access control policies **only** what is explicitly required
     should be authorized.
 Meaning, you should **not** allow everything (or a large area) and deny some sub areas.

 #### Rule :material-numeric-2-circle: - Do not break a program

-:   A profile **should not break a normal usage of the confined software**.
-It can
+:   A profile **should not break a normal usage of the confined software**. this can
     be complex as simply running the program for your own use case is not always exhaustive of the program features and required permissions.